 Science may have decoded DNA, cloned sheep and put man on the moon, but it still hasn’t cured baldness.

-Wigs, hair extensions and hair pieces are always in demand so iff you’re willing to give your hair a snip you could make a pretty penny from your luscious tresses.
+Wigs, hair extensions and hair pieces are always in demand so if you’re willing to give your hair a snip you could make a pretty penny from your luscious tresses.

-Hair Harvest will pay up to £200 for your hair, in fact they’ll even cut your hair off right then on the spot.
+Hair Harvest will pay up to £200 for your hair, and they’ll even cut your hair off right then on the spot.
 WigsUK pay by the ounce, and offer between £3-£5 depending on how long your hair is.

 If you’re planning on selling your hair however, it is important to start preparing.